 In a report done in 2010 by the U.S. Department of Housing and Urban Development, 34.7% of sheltered adults who were homeless had chronic substance use issues (SAMHSA) and over 80% have experienced lifetime alcohol and/or drug problems.
 According to Seattle Major Jenny A. Durkan’s website, drug overdose is currently the leading cause of death among people who are homeless.
 More individuals seek detox for heroin than they do alcohol in King County.
 Due to the lack of beds in Washington (Washington state is ranked 47th in the nation for psychiatric beds per capita), there are more than 150 people on a waitlist for treatment every day!
 The City of Seattle has allotted a $78,00,000 budget for Homelessness Response in 2018, which includes areas such a shelter, hygiene and outreach, permanent supportive housing, rapid rehousing and diversion, prevention, access to services, operations, and more.

-Recovery Beyond Paradigm’s Climbing out of Homelessness program has shown an optimistic success rate in helping individuals holistically through recovery by weaving together socialization skills and teamwork with physical activity.
+Recovery Beyond’s Climbing Out program has shown an optimistic success rate in helping individuals holistically through recovery by weaving together socialization skills and teamwork with physical activity.
 As noted in a Federal Strategic Plan to Prevent and End Homelessness, amended in 2015, entitled “Opening Doors”, individuals who are homeless struggle with having a non-existent or frail support network.
-The interpersonal skills Recovery Beyond Paradigm teaches are important in the recovery process because they remove the “us vs. them” mentality and increase the likelihood of recovery due to better, supportive relationships.
+The interpersonal skills Recovery Beyond teaches are important in the recovery process because they remove the “us vs. them” mentality and increase the likelihood of recovery due to better, supportive relationships.
 In the past three years, nearly all participants in the program have remained sober.
 This is incredible.
 On average, it takes an individual about seven attempts to achieve lasting sobriety.